Academic Catalog

 MATH 151 Calculus for Business, Life, and Social Sciences 3.00

 A short course in calculus including concepts and problem-solving techniques for students in business, economics, biology and the social sciences.
-Topics include algebraic, exponential and logarithmic functions; derivatives, and optimization problems; integrals; partial derivatives and Lagrange multipliers as time permits.
+Topics include review of algebraic, exponential and logarithmic functions; limits, derivatives and optimization problems; integrals; and partial derivatives.

 Prerequisites: